 Your student’s safety is our top priority.
-We make sure they meet travel health requirements, including insurance and vaccinations before departure.
+We make sure they meet travel health requirements, including vaccinations before departure.
 We do our research and tap our extensive international network before and during your student’s trip to monitor situations abroad.

 We mobilize as many resources as possible to make sure your student stays safe and healthy.
 We also strongly encourage students to be aware of their actions and to make the right choices to ensure their own wellbeing.
 Read our travel and safety resources.

 To access health resources, including emergency resources, visit our main Health and Safety page.